Describes the specified key pairs or all of your key pairs.

 AND

-, and the request returns only results that match all of the specified filters.Name -> (string)
+, and the request returns only results that match all of the specified filters.For more information, see List and filter using the CLI and API in the Amazon EC2 User Guide .

 The name of the filter.
 Filter names are case-sensitive.Values -> (list)